Teacher Retirement System of Texas

 Teacher Retirement System of Texas (TRS) is a public pension plan of the State of Texas.
-Established in 1937, TRS provides retirement and related benefits for those employed by the public schools, colleges, and universities supported by the State of Texas and manages a $210 billion trust fund established to finance member benefits.
-More than 1.6 million public education and higher education employees and retirees participate in the system.
+Established in 1937, TRS provides retirement and related benefits for those employed by the public schools, colleges, and universities supported by the State of Texas and manages a ~$225 billion trust fund established to help finance member benefits long term.

+More than 2.1 million public education and higher education employees and retirees and their beneficiaries participate in the system.
 TRS is the largest public retirement system in Texas in both membership and assets and the sixth largest public pension fund in America.
-The agency is headquartered at 1000 Red River Street in the capital city of Austin.
+The agency is headquartered at 4655 Mueller Blvd in the capital city of Austin.

 A Board of Trustees governs the retirement system.

-The Board is composed of nine trustees who are appointed to staggered terms of six years.
-Three trustees are direct appointments of the Governor.
-Two trustees are appointed by the governor from a list prepared by the State Board of Education.
-Two trustees are appointed by the governor from the three public school district active member candidates who have been nominated for each position by employees of public school districts.
-One trustee is appointed by the governor from the three retired member candidates who are nominated by retired TRS members.
-Beginning with the 2017 election, the former higher education trustee position on the board became an “open” seat.
-TRS retirees, members of public school districts and members of higher education institutions are eligible to run for nomination to this trustee position.
-The top three vote recipients’ names will then be submitted to the governor for appointment.

-The Executive Director of TRS is Brian Guthrie.
-The budget requested for the 2018-19 biennium is $4.8 billion USD.
+The Executive Director is Brian Guthrie.
+The administrative operating budget for FY 2026 was $385.3 million USD.